szakeri/f5-docs-training/README.rst

 #.
 Make a new file that follows the file-naming conventions shown below. **Be sure to put it in the** ``docs/includes`` **directory**.

-    * concept: \concept_descriptive-file-name.rst
+    * concept: concept_descriptive-file-name.rst
-    * topic: \topic_descriptive-file-name.rst
+    * topic: topic_descriptive-file-name.rst
-    * reference: /ref_descriptive-file-name.rst
+    * reference: ref_descriptive-file-name.rst

 #.
 Write a brief chunk of content that is appropriate for the doc type you're creating.

     .. tip::

         * Can be about any subject you like; keep it clean and professional.
-        * See `/examples <https://github.com/jputrino/f5-docs-training/blob/master/examples>`_ for text you can copy and paste.
+        * See :ref:`examples` for text you can copy and paste.

 #. **Optional**: Create additional content chunks to be combined into a map in a :ref:`later step <Create a Document Map>`.